subhendumohanty97-ctrl/Hamiltonian-MATLAB/README.md

+This code computes the proposed Hamiltonian discretisation described in the paper and demonstrates the orthonormality of the discrete Hamiltonian operators relative to the existing method.

 ## computeLBOandR

 This function assembles the finite element matrices associated with the Laplace–Beltrami operator on a triangular surface mesh using piecewise linear (P1) finite elements.
 Given the mesh connectivity, vertex coordinates, and a scalar potential defined at the mesh vertices, it computes the cotangent stiffness matrix, the consistent mass matrix, and the potential-weighted(R) matrix.
 These matrices can be used to discretise the Hamiltonian operator on triangular closed-manifold meshes.
 For details, please refer to the paper https://raw.githubusercontent.com/subhendumohanty97-ctrl/Hamiltonian-MATLAB/main/SMI2026_Preprint_HamiltonianOp.pdf